Ladder99/ladder99/pipeline/database/README.md

+# Ladder99 Database

-for database will use a containerized timescale/postgres db
+The Ladder99 Database service will use a containerized Postgres/TimescaleDb database.